 What I really like about climate in the Mediterranean Basin is long summers.
-There are of course some signs of slow decent into fall in August but we usually ignore them and we take advantage of the mid-day heat and hot sun.
-It is still quiet around Athens with the exception of historical center in Plaka and all around Acropolis, where you find visitors from all over the world.
+There are of course some signs of a slow descent into fall in August but we usually ignore them and we take advantage of the mid-day heat and hot sun.
+It is still quiet around Athens with the exception of the historical center in Plaka and all-around Acropolis, where you find visitors from all over the world.
 Greeks are on vacation until schools start date which is the second week of September.

 We are just back from 2 week holidays with a full tank, enjoying the sea, touring all around (which is our favorite), eating divine local food (taking notes for new recipes), sharing precious time with good friends and of course with family.

 Our first destination was Santorini and the second one Mani, in the southernmost and middle peninsula of the Peloponnese.
 These destinations weren’t a “throw of a dart at the map and see where it lands”.
 We wanted to enjoy the spectacular views and the cosmopolitan life of Santorini (plus the local food) and then explore the castles, the tower houses, the stunning views and the stories of the isolated area of Mani.

 The diversity of Greece allows enjoying different places, sceneries, micro-climates, people, traditions and food.
 It is so vivid that you have the impression that you visit two different countries.

 Let me give you an example: